The intended purpose – or, what does your medical device do?

 Manufacturers have to demonstrate the conformity of such products to the MDR.
 Common specifications will be adopted for this purpose, covering at least the application of risk management and, where necessary, clinical evaluation regarding patient safety.

-If you are looking for assistance in any step of the conformity assessment (including the wording of the intended use), here is how Decomplix can help.
+If you are looking for assistance in any step of the conformity assessment (including the wording of the intended use), read more about Decomplix services here.

 Pictures: Bayurov Alexander, Vintage Tone/Shutterstock